Aniozhang/FAI_Assignment-_1/README.md

 # FAI Assignment-1
-### This assignment was designmed by Anio Zhang and Ashwin R Bharadwaj
+### This assignment was designed by Anio Zhang and Ashwin R Bharadwaj

 ## Used by CS4100 at northeastern university.